nomnom-insights/nomnom.utility-belt/README.md

 :raising_hand: Note that the server by default binds to `0.0.0.0`

-You an pass the address to bind to if you need more control:
+You can pass the address to bind to if you need more control:

 ```clojure